MiladArbabi/SynchroFlow/docs/onboarding/FT0-REALITY.md

 ---

-# 10. FT0 Acceptance Criteria
+# 10. FT0 Acceptance Criteria (Reality)

 FT0 onboarding is considered **DELIVERED** when:

-1. Shopify install → Dashboard in <5 seconds
+1. Shopify install → Dashboard in \<5 seconds.
-2. Sync begins automatically
+2. Sync begins automatically and is visible via `DataSyncingModal` and/or `SyncProgressBanner`.
-3. DataSyncingModal displays sync progress
+3. `sync_status` transitions through the expected states and is persisted in `integrations`.
+4. `COMPLETED` state:
+   - Closes the syncing modal.
+   - Renders FT0 widgets with real Shopify data.
-4. OrdersPerMonthBanner completes segmentation
+5. OrdersPerMonthBanner completes segmentation when `orders_per_month_segment` is null.
-5. SpecterBanner behaves correctly
-6. Locked routes show upgrade modal, not redirect
-7. Widgets load real Shopify data
-8. No broken paths, no placeholder features exposed
+6. Specter banner appears only when:
+   - `specter_sdk_free` entitlement is present
+   - onboarding nudges are enabled
+   - sync is fully complete (`COMPLETED`).
+7. Premium routes (`/analytics`, `/finances`) are:
+   - Hidden from FT0 sidenav
+   - Redirected back to `/dashboard` if accessed directly.
+8. Widgets never throw; they show loading / empty / error-safe states instead.

+**Explicit non-goals for FT0 v1:**

+- No dedicated upgrade page for locked routes.
+- No multi-step onboarding SPA.
+- No guaranteed email sequence (welcome + sync-complete) until implemented and tested.

 ---